mypebble/django-templated-email/README.rst

 Overview
 =================

+This is a fork of django-templated-email so we can keep a version in pypi which works with the latest version of Django.

 django-templated-email is oriented towards sending templated emails intended for use with transactional mailers (with support for MailchimpSTS, and PostageApp), but as a default with a backend class which uses django's templating system, and django's core.mail functions.
 The library supports template inheritence, adding cc'd and bcc'd recipients, configurable template naming and location, with easy switching between backends/providers.

 The send_templated_email method can be thought of as the render_to_response